Adopt a Baby in Utah

 Finding a UT Adoption Opportunity with Expectant Parents

-Once your adoption profile becomes active, it can take a few weeks or a few months for an expectant parent to choose you for an adoption opportunity, but 75 percent of families who adopt a child with American Adoptions are placed with a child within 1 to 12 months.
+Once your adoption profile becomes active, it can take a few weeks or a few months for an expectant parent to choose you for an adoption opportunity, but 7our families see wait times at an average of 12 months.

 This adoption wait time varies for several reasons, including your openness to a wide range of adoption opportunities in your APQ and the personal preferences of each expectant mother searching for adoptive parents.